 Furthermore, we have $\sigma(\lambda)=\widetilde{Q}(\lambda)\sqrt{\Lambda(\lambda)}Q(\lambda)$ (see \eqref{eq:sigma_b}).
 Thus, as the space of ${\rm L}^p$-Fourier multipliers is invariant under orthogonal change of variables \cite[Proposition 2.5.14]{Gra} (see also Lemma \ref{vaznalema} below) and the corresponding norms coincide, applying $\mxi\mapsto Q(\lambda)^T \mxi$ and using $|\widetilde{Q}(\lambda)|=1$, it is left to study

-Finally, by Lemma \ref{TVRDNJA} above (applied on $\sqrt{g}$) we have that this mapping is an $\mathrm{L}^p$ multiplier with the $\mathrm{L}^p$-norm of the corresponding Fourier multiplier operator independent of functions $\kappa_l$, and thus of $\lambda$. \end{proof}
+Finally, by Lemma \ref{TVRDNJA} above (see the result for $\sqrt{g}$) we have that this mapping is an $\mathrm{L}^p$ multiplier with the $\mathrm{L}^p$-norm of the corresponding Fourier multiplier operator independent of functions $\kappa_l$, and thus of $\lambda$. \end{proof}

-It is by now a classical result that if we have a symbol of an ${\rm L}^p$-multiplier, then the composition of the symbol with an orthogonal matrix is also a symbol of an ${\rm L}^p$-multiplier with the same operator norm (see Proposition 2.5.14 in \cite{Gra}).

-Now we will show something very similar when we have a regular change of variables.
+It is by now a classical result that if we have an ${\rm L}^p$-multiplier, then the composition with an orthogonal matrix is also an ${\rm L}^p$-multiplier with the same operator norm (see Proposition 2.5.14 in \cite{Gra}).
+Now, we will show something very similar when we have a regular change of variables.
 The result is well known but we include it here for completeness.

 \begin{lemma} Let $\psi\in{\rm L}^\infty(\Rd)$.
 If there exists a regular real constant matrix $M$ and $p\in\oi 1\infty$ such that $\psi(M^{-1}\cdot)$ is an ${\rm L}^p$-multiplier, then $\psi$ is also an ${\rm L}^p$-multiplier and $\|{\cal A}_\psi\|_{{\cal L}({\rm L}^p(\Rd))}=\|{\cal A}_{\psi(M^{-1}\cdot)}\|_{{\cal L}({\rm L}^p(\Rd))}$. \end{lemma} \begin{proof} Let us denote by $A:=\|{\cal A}_{\psi(M^{-1}\cdot)}\|_{{\cal L}({\rm L}^p)}$ the operator norm, and by $J:=|\det{M}|>0$ the Jacobian.